Dispersion of Multiferroic Nanoparticles in a Bent-Core Nematic Liquid Crystal: Experimental and Theoretical Study: Theoretical Explanation

 \section{Theoretical Explanation}

-In this section, we propose a simple phenomenological Landau-de Gennes (LdG) type model to study the dispersion of multiferroric nanoparticles in a bent-core nematic (BC) system, building on the work in \cite{patranabish2019one_37}, which in turn is inspired by the model in \cite{madhusudana2017two_36}.
+In this section, we propose a simple phenomenological Landau-de Gennes (LdG) type model to study the dispersion of multiferroic nanoparticles in a bent-core nematic (BC) system, building on the work in \cite{patranabish2019one_37}, which in turn is inspired by the model in \cite{madhusudana2017two_36}.
 The BC system has two types of molecules - the excited state (ES) molecules in cybotactic clusters and the surrounding ground-state (GS) molecules.
-In \cite{patranabish2019one_37}, the authors assume a LdG-type free energy density for the two types of molecules with relevant coupling terms, based on the assumption that the ordering state of the GS and ES molecules can be described by two different LdG order parameters, described by two different $\mathbf{Q}$-tensors as given below: where $\n_g$, $\n_c$ are unit-vectors and $\mathrm{I}$ is the $3\times 3$ identity matrix.
-Here, $\n_g$ is the GS director in the sense that it models the preferred direction of averaged alignment of the GS molecules, and similar comments apply to $\n_c$ which is the cluster director; $S_g$ and $S_c$ are the corresponding order parameters associated to the GS and ES molecules respectively.
-Mathematically, $\Q_g$ and $\Q_c$ are symmetric, traceless $3\times 3$ matrices with a single non-degenerate eigenvalue, with associated eigenvector $\n_g$ and $\n_c$ respectively.
-Since $\n_g$ and $\n_c$ are the distinguished eigenvectors (with the non-degenerate eigenvalue), they are labelled as the GS and the cluster directors respectively.
-In \cite{patranabish2019one_37}, the authors assume that $\n_g$ and $\n_c$ are constant directors and in the absence of nano-particles, they propose a phenomenological LdG-type energy for a confined BC sample as given below:
+In \cite{patranabish2019one_37}, the authors assume an LdG-type free energy density for the two types of molecules with relevant coupling terms, based on the assumption that the ordering state of the GS and ES molecules can be described by two different LdG order parameters, defined by $\Q_g$ and $\Q_c$ respectively.
+More precisely, $\Q_g$ and $\Q_c$ are symmetric, traceless $3\times 3$ matrices that contain information about the GS and ES ordering within their eigenvalues and eigenvectors, in the spirit of LdG order parameters \cite{patranabish2019one_37}.
+Both $\Q_g$ and $\Q_c$ are uniaxial by assumption, with two degenerate non-zero eigenvalues and one distinguished eigenvector corresponding to the non-degenerate eigenvalue.
+The distinguished eigenvectors are referred to as the GS and ES directors respectively.
+Here, $\n_g$, $\n_c$ are unit-vectors and $\mathrm{I}$ is the $3\times 3$ identity matrix.
+Here, $\n_g$ is the GS director and it models the preferred direction of averaged alignment of the GS molecules, and similar comments apply to $\n_c$ which is the cluster director. $S_g$ and $S_c$ are the corresponding order parameters associated with the GS and ES molecules respectively, which are scalar measures of the degree of ordering about $\n_g$ and $\n_c$ respectively.
+In \cite{patranabish2019one_37}, the authors assume that $\n_g$ and $\n_c$ are constant directors, and in the absence of nano-particles, they propose a phenomenological LdG-type energy for a confined BC sample as given below: